Become

 Are you studying for, or do you have a PhD?
 There are two ways in which you can get involved with The Brilliant Club.

-Teaching students aged 8-18
+Teaching pupils aged 8-18

 The Scholars Programme recruits, trains and places PhD researchers and graduates in state schools in England and Wales, to deliver academically rigorous programmes often linked their own research.